cornell-dti/trends-in-web-dev-website/docs/lecture0.md

 #### for in loop

-We can use `for..of` loops to loop through keys of an object.
+We can use `for..in` loops to loop through keys of an object.

 ```js
 const object = { a: 1, b: 2, c: 3 };